AltCampus/ISDB/README.md

 All server related files are in './server'.
 * '/controllers' --  Methods to interact with DB and reflects the data on views.
 * '/models' -- MongoDB collections schema
-* '/modules' -- Contains all the modules that is going to necessay for applications behaviour like passport.js
+* '/modules' -- Contains all the modules that is going to necessary for applications behaviour like passport.js
 * 'views' -- Apllication related htmls files related to application routes
 * '/db' -- MongoDB Driver code to be used in application
 * './app.js' -- Contains the application main server related code

 ### Frontend Part

+All client related files are in './client/src'

+* './components' -- This folder contians components presented on website when App is rendered that can be seprated into two categories that are presentational(static) components and container(dynamic) components.

+* './actions' -- This folder contain all the actionCreators( events like onClick).

+* './reducers' -- contains reducer(method) which will act upon actions being recieved.

+* './store' -- it contains createStore keeps state tree of app and is single source of truth.

+* './App,js' -- entry point and will render root element where app lives.

 ### Common To Both Frontend and Backend
 * package.json -- Contain all the packages for the application
 * eslintrc.json -- Contain all the configuration of styling javascript.
-Using Airbnb style-guide for linting
+Using Airbnb style-guide for linting(like checking tab spaces and semi-colons).

 ## Packages Used
 All packages can find in `./package.json`.